rudzitisrihards/file-renamer/README.md

-# Batch renamer
+# File renamer

 A platform-agnostic file renaming app made in Python, intended to replicate MacOS file batch renaming functionality for Windows.

-User must input base filename, and the app will rename files to filename-#.ext format.
+User must input base filename, the desired counter start value, and the app will rename all files in a folder to filename-#.ext format.

 ## Dependencies